2013 horse meat scandal: ABP Food Group

 using suppliers in Germany and Italy instead, after horse meat was found in their supply chain.

 Waitrose removed beef meatballs from sale when it found that they contained pork.
 The meatballs were manufactured by an ABP factory in Glasgow.
 Waitrose, part of John Lewis, said it would be creating a new facility to supply its own beef products.

 Tesco, the Co-operative Group, Iceland and Aldi also cancelled contracts with ABP Food Group because of the adulteration.

 Food wholesaler Makro, supplier to the restaurant and pub industry, announced that some of its frozen burgers supplied by Silvercrest tested positive for horse DNA.
 A spokesman said that Makro no longer sold the product in question.

 Spanghero

-On 14 February 2013, the French government stated that French meat processing company À la Table de Spanghero knowingly sold horse meat labelled as beef, and that their licence was suspended while an inquiry took place.
+On 14 February 2013, the French government stated that France meat processing company À la Table de Spanghero knowingly sold horse meat labelled as beef, and that their licence was suspended while an inquiry took place.
 Spanghero imported meat from Romania and sold it on to another French company, Comigel, which made frozen ready meals at its factory in Luxembourg.
 French Consumer Affairs Minister Benoît Hamon said the meat had left Romania clearly and correctly labelled as horse and that it was afterwards that it was relabelled as beef by Spanghero.
 The investigation also said some blame may rest with Comigel, claiming the staff there should have noticed anomalies in the paperwork, and realised from the smell and look of the meat once it was defrosted that it was not beef.